 The IC/EC Plan has incorporated comments from the Nevada Division of Environmental Protection (NDEP) and addressed issues identified by NDEP in letters to Tronox dated June 4, 2010, July 30, 2010, August 31, 2010, September 14, 2010 and November 5, 2010.
+Our responses to NDEP's November 5, 2010 comment letter are provided as Appendix B of the IC/EC Plan.
 In addition to the above input from NDEP, a consultation occurred with NDEP on December 2, 2010 where possible demarcation methods and materials were discussed, and on December 6th, NDEP presented comments on the November 19, 2010 Tronox submittal of the IC/EC Plan.
 Tronox submitted Errata to the IC/EC Plan on November 24, 2010.